 – How do Russians react to your story?
 Do they say you’re wrong to have left America?

 – Most usually think I’m an idiot for leaving America, but once I explain my reasons they understand better.
 The Russians think everything is easy in America, and that Americans have tons of money.
-The Americans have tons of credit cards, many of my acquaintances in America have nothing saved for retirement and use credit cards for gas, food, and paying the rent.
+The Americans have tons of credit cards including many a credit card for bad credit, many of my acquaintances in America have nothing saved for retirement and use credit cards for gas, food, and paying the rent.
 My parents have problems with the bank also, even though they own 5 properties, and have a lot of assets, the bank practices during the real estate boom hurt them.
 The bank wants to foreclose on 2 of their properties.

 Orthodox Russians involved with the Church understand me a lot better.
 In the Church a lot of people, and I’m not sure where they have heard this, think that in the future many Americans will come to Russia and that America will be poor and the dollar will be worth nothing.
 I’m glad to be the first American to leave if that’s the case.
 Actually I really think that unless America seriously changes it’s ways that’s a pretty good description of America’s future.
 You can only rattle a saber with an army bought with foreign credit for so long; especially with an average of one new foreign conflict a year.